Iowa PIRG Education Fund

 The Power of Negotiation

-Just as any big business negotiates with insurers, using the bargaining power of its employees to push for lower premiums, so too a strong exchange must have the power to negotiate for better choices and lower costs.
+Just as any big business negotiates with insurers, using the bargaining power of their employees to push for lower premiums, so too a strong exchange must have the power to negotiate for better choices and lower costs on behalf of consumers and businesses.
 That means it must have the authority to exclude plans that fail to deliver robust consumer protections, quality care, and reasonable costs, particularly if the plan has a history of unreasonable rate increases.
 And because the bigger the exchange, the greater its negotiating power, the state should plan to open the exchange to employees of large businesses as soon as possible, and work to enroll as many eligible consumers as possible.

 Promoting Innovations in Cost and Quality